A Short History of the Band

 3. www.brainyquote.com ↩︎

-4. I have read that on the march to Moscow and back, Napoleon lost among others 2,000 musicians! ↩︎
+4. I have read that on the march to Moscow and back, Napoleon lost, among others, 2,000 musicians! ↩︎

 5. “Thus there may–as I have done–many a young musician have taken a walk out to the Währing cemetery in Vienna in order to leave behind a floral offering on those graves.”
 Schumann in his article on the C major Symphony of Schubert. ↩︎